TomTorger/admc-physics-bench/docs/soa_solver_design.md

 ## Recommended Path
 Focus on the **fully SoA-native Gauss-Seidel** blueprint above: move body state to SoA, keep data resident in vector-friendly buffers across the entire solver loop, and eliminate per-iteration packing.
 Complement with SIMD-aware batch formation and optional fallback to scalar code for micro contact sets.
 Once stable, layer in micro-tiling and multi-threading to scale further.

+## Fully SoA-Native SIMD Solver

+The `scalar_soa_native` solver implements the blueprint directly.
+Bodies are mirrored into lane-aligned velocity arrays, contacts are staged once per frame into SIMD batches, and the Gauss–Seidel loop works entirely on those SoA buffers.
+Normal and friction constraints share the same batched kernels, keeping velocity updates lane-coherent while respecting the ADMC scalars for energy/momentum conservation.

+- **Data layout.** Per-body linear and angular velocities live in `BodySoA` scratch buffers, while each contact batch stores normals, tangents, effective mass, and Baumgarte bias in aligned arrays.
+Tail masks avoid scalar fallbacks and let AVX2/NEON paths execute on partial lanes without repacking.
+- **Execution flow.** Warm starting applies cached impulses directly to the SoA body state, iterations accumulate normal impulses first, then re-use the refreshed velocities for friction disk projection.
+Every phase is timed and reported through `SoaNativeStats`, allowing benchmark comparisons with earlier solvers.
+- **Benchmarks.** Add `scalar_soa_native` (aliases: `soa_native`, `native_soa`) to CLI sweeps with `--solvers` or the default suite.
+The SIMD solver roughly halves the iteration cost compared to the previous vectorized path, but end-to-end frame time still trails the AoS baseline because row construction remains dominant.
+Use the CSV output to track progress as further row-building optimizations land.

+See `docs/soa_native_solver_usage.md` for invocation details, tunable parameters, and current performance guidance.

 ## Integration & Modularization Strategy

 ### Ship as the Vectorized Solver First